 Data Sources

 We analyzed anonymized mobile phone call data records (CDR) aggregated to the routing mobile phone tower level.
 These data were provided by the incumbent mobile phone (92% market share at the time of data acquisition) provider in Kenya and included the timings of calls and SMS from 14,816,512 subscribers from June 2008 - June 2009 (with February 2009 missing from the data set).
-[23,34-36], subscribers represented as unique hashed IDs. welve billion mobile phone communications were 11,920 routing towers.
+As in previous studies [23,34-36], subscribers represented in the CDRs as unique hashed IDs to protect their privacy.
+Twelve billion mobile phone communications were analyzed, recording activity at a total of 11,920 routing towers.
 All subscriber data was aggregated to the district level to further preserve anonymity.
 In the interest of protecting privacy, limited access to the anonymized data was made available to a select set of researchers.

 Quantifying travel patterns

 Each entry in a CDR contains an anonymized caller ID, anonymized receiver ID, date, duration, and tower routing number for both the caller and receiver.
 From the CDRs, the geographic location of the caller and receiver could be approximated based on the unique longitude and latitude coordinates for each mobile phone tower.
 Using the CDRs, a location for each subscriber every time they either made/received a call (or SMS) could be obtained.
 For each day in the data set, subscribers were assigned a single tower location [35,36].
 If the subscriber made at least one call on that day, then the location of the majority routing tower was assigned [35,36].
 If there was no majority routing tower, then for the most likely set of towers, a single tower was randomly chosen.
 If the subscriber had not made a call on that day, then the location of their most recent routing tower was assigned.
 This provided a time series of tower location for each subscriber on each day.
 As done in previous studies, trips are calculated by observing when a subscriber’s tower location has changed from the previous day for the entire data set (12 months of data) [35,36].
 We aggregated towers to the district-level based on the tower’s location and only trips between towers in different districts were considered to quantify regional movement patterns.
-In comparison to a number of other studies analyzing spatial interaction models and infectious dynamics, we did not focus on commuting patterns since we are describing regional movement patterns, e.g. movement within a country as opposed to within a single city, and few subscribers change districts between daytime and nighttime.
+In comparison to a number of other studies analyzing spatial interaction models and infectious disease dynamics, we did not focus on commuting patterns since we are describing regional movement patterns, e.g. movement within a country as opposed to within a single city, and few subscribers change districts between daytime and nighttime.

 Duration of travel

-We investigated the ability of these models to describe over various durations.
-Using the CDR data, we were able to quantify both the number of trips between districts as well as the duration of those journeys (in days based on the daily location of each subscriber).
+We investigated the ability of these models to describe travel over various durations.
+Using the CDR, we were able to quantify both the number of trips between districts as well as the duration of those journeys (in days based on the daily location of each subscriber).
 For each trip between districts, we counted the number of days the subscriber spent in the visited district.
 Using the mobile phone data, we compared all travel (every trip between all pairs of districts over the entire data set) to journeys lasting various durations where trips were stratified into six separate groups (see Table 1).
 The category, All travel includes every trip taken between districts, regardless of trip duration.
 We grouped all trips lasting at least four months into a single category due to the length of the data set (in total 12 months of CDR data).

 Spatial Interaction Models